One of the key issues faced by most authors is juggling between various formats during different stages of the production process.

 - The work group connected at scheduled intervals to review the process for efficiency and challenges.

 Impact of the Solution

-- Authors have seamlessly adopted the Word-based workflow, with author satisfaction staying between 87% and 90% consistently across all quarters in 2019-2020.
+- Authors have seamlessly adopted the Word-based workflow, with author satisfaction staying between 87 per cent and 90 per cent consistently across all quarters in 2019–2020.

-- The publisher is able to freeze title content much earlier in the workflow as compared to the legacy workflow.
+- The publisher is able to freeze title content creation much earlier in the workflow compared with the legacy workflow.

-- Significant reduction in content errors since authors mark their correction directly into Word files, with minimal scope for error from transcribing corrections from pdf to the application files.
+- There is a significant reduction in content errors since authors mark their corrections directly into Word files, with minimal scope for error from transcribing corrections from PDF to the application files.

-About 94% of the books for this publisher now go through the Word-driven workflow
+About 94 per cent of the books for this publisher now go through the Word-driven workflow

-Get in touch with Newgen and work seamlessly with the structured workflow and better efficiency.
+Get in touch with Newgen and work seamlessly with a structured workflow and better efficiency.